23 Essential Black-Owned Restaurants You Should Know in LA

 Without further ado, we present this list of essential Black-owned restaurants in LA, boasting the originators of Nashville hot chicken, a Rwandan coffee shop, authentic Texas BBQ, one-of-a-kind gourmet pizzas, and much, much more.

-Led by chefs Keith Corbin and Daniel Patterson, the menu at this West Adams neighborhood spot blends soul food flavors with West African and California cuisine, resulting in dishes like a California gumbo with fresh market veggies, and black-eyed pea fritters complemented by spicy herb sauce.
+Led by chefs Keith Corbin and Daniel Patterson, the menu at this West Adams neighborhood spot blends soul food flavors with West African and California cuisine, resulting in dishes like a California gumbo with fresh market veggies, and black-eyed pea fritters complemented by a spicy herb sauce.
 Their bar program takes a similar approach to fresh, local ingredients, with craft cocktails like Through the Grapevine, with vodka, concord grapes, tarragon, and Burma Tonic, while the attached Adams Wine Shop led by sommelier Ruben Morancy puts a focus on women and BIPOC wine producers.
 Alta belongs to the High Roads Kitchen Program and offers sliding scale family meals that change daily and can be ordered at their wine shop.
 Customers who are able to are welcome to pay it forward by adding $20 to the cost of their meal.

 A true fusion kitchen if ever there was one, Woodspoon serves Brazilian fare inspired by the African, European, and Indian influences specific to the Minas Gerais region of Brazil, that chef/owner Natalia Pereira hails from.
 Popular dishes include a Brazilian pot pie that’s stuffed with chicken, hearts of palm, olives, and corn, and sealed with a flaky crust; and Brazilian pastries like potato croquettes filled with basil and cheese, Portuguese dumplings bursting with shrimp and coconut, and Coxinhas, chicken croquettes that are a popular street food in Brazil.
 You’ll also want to add an order of yucca fries, a denser cousin of traditional potato fries.